dingo35/ha-SmartEVSEv3/README.md

 6. Save

 ## Known issues
-1. Your SmartEVSE device needs to be pingable by mDNS: ping SmartEVSE-xxxx.local where xxxx is the serial number of your device.
+1. For automatic discovery, your SmartEVSE device needs to be pingable by mDNS: ping SmartEVSE-xxxx.local where xxxx is the serial number of your device.

 2. This will only work if your SmartEVSE device is